 This structure appears to be in fair condition.
 There was no visible damage to the railings, platform, steel bulkhead or warning signs.
 As on previous inspections, we did note that the earthen embankment tie-ins on both sides of the structure were experiencing significant erosion with very little, if any, material remaining on the bayou side of the structure.
 Although there was little landmass on the bayou side of the structure, the marsh side did have enough material to prevent the embankment from breaching.
 The erosion of the embankment has worsened over the last few years and will require some corrective action within the next couple of years.
 ConocoPhillips regularly maintains the earthen overflow banks along Carencro Bayou and may be able to dredge material from the bayou to reconstruct the embankment tie-in.
+It was rumored that ConocoPhillips had performed work to repair the northern tie-in however there are no obvious discrepancies between the 2016 and 2015 sets of pictures.
 CPRA will coordinate with ConocoPhillips for a possible repair of the tie-ins during their next levee maintenance event.
 At this time, we will continue to monitor this site for breaches and work with ConocoPhillips on a method of repair.
-Update: On an unrelated inspection, we noticed that the camp owner just south of Structure 14 had installed a vinyl bulkhead along the front of his camp.
+Also, as noted on the previous inspection report, the camp owner just south of Structure 14 had installed a vinyl bulkhead along the front of his camp.
 The bulkhead extends north and ties into the southern end of the steel bulkhead on the south side of Structure 14, effectively solving the erosion issue on that side of the structure.
-(See Appendix B, Photos 8 through 10)
+(See Appendix B, Photos 7 through 9)